 Pointing to a URL with an invalid protocol

 Another common mistake many marketers make is incorrectly specifying the URL protocol.
 Using HTTP instead of HTTPS, for example, can confuse search engine algorithms and lead to a drop in website rankings.
 If this happens, and the main version uses the HTTPS protocol, specify the HTTPS version of the page in the href attribute.

 One more mistake to be wary of involves adding non-canonical pages in the sitemap.xml.
 This can cause search engines to ignore the page altogether and index them incorrectly.
 To avoid this problem, make sure that only main page versions appear in the sitemap.
 The sitemap file only needs to include the pages pointing to themselves with the help of canonical tags.

 Internal links to canonicalized URLs

-The proper use of canonical tags is a part of SEO basics.
-However, if set incorrectly, canonicalization may not bring the desired result and lead to lower rankings due to duplicate content issues.
+Correctly using canonical tags is fundamental to SEO because it prevents duplicate pages and indexing issues from happening.
+If it’s set incorrectly, however, canonicalization may not bring the desired result and can even lead to lower rankings due to duplicate content.

 Follow the best practices described above, but always evaluate each situation individually.